adomi-io/odoo/README.md

 # Why a Different Container?

-This container is built for developers, infrastructure teams, and companies looking to deploy Odoo on cloud platforms or offer it as part of a SaaS/IaaS solution.
+This container is built for developers, infrastructure teams, and companies looking to deploy Odoo on cloud platforms or offer Odoo as part of a SaaS/IaaS solution.

 Using `envsubst` with environment variables, the container generates your Odoo configuration on the fly.
 This lets you customize your setup without modifying the base image, streamlining deployments and scaling your instances effortlessly.